-NOTE: If you cannot easily remove the Cerene Device, wait an additional minute for the frozen uterine tissue to thaw and release the frozen Liner before trying again.
+NOTE: If you cannot easily remove the Cerene Device, wait for the frozen uterine tissue to thaw and release the Liner before trying again.
+This could take several minutes.

 NOTE: To avoid detaching the Liner, do not use excessive force when removing the Cerene Device.